BOBANOVIORGANI/solaron-0bab6/content/pages/faq.md

           they are producing smart additions.
       - question: What is SolarPower?
         answer: >
-          SolarPower B1 is wireless powerbank that works on concept that you don't always need to fully charge PowerBank in home, but you can let sun to the job.
-Solar Power B1 has one big solar panel on the back side of PowerBank, and from the other side, it has wireless charging coil with magnets to attach your smartphone what support wireless charging.
-It also has USB slots for charging your devices non-wirelessly.
-The PowerBank itself will charge whenever it gets enough sun.
+          SolarPower is wireless PowerBank series that works on concept that you don't always need to fully charge PowerBank in home, but you can let sun to the job.
+SolarPower has one big solar panel on the back side of PowerBank.
+It has USB slots for charging your devices non-wirelessly.
+          The PowerBank itself will charge whenever it gets enough solar energy (aka. sunshine).
       - question: Is shopping safe here?
         answer: >
           Shopping is simple.
 Like any other webstore.
 You just need to choose